 Online Art Classes

 In an effort to keep our students engaged and their art skills honed during the Coronavirus pandemic, the Curtis Center for the Arts is offering several live and pre-recorded art classes online from our current roster of instructors.
 All of these offerings are FREE and do not require a registration.
 Check back often as classes will be added weekly.
-Be safe and we hope to see you all again soon until classes begin again at the Curtis Center for the Arts tentatively scheduled for May 16, 2020.
+Be safe and we hope to see you all again soon until classes begin again at the Curtis Center for the Arts.

 Watch on Your Own Time